 You can mark different areas of your binder this way and write on the ends of the sticky notes so you see them even when the binder is closed.

-Aside from keeping track of your assignments in your high school planner, another good high school study skill is to get into a regular routine.
+Aside from keeping track of your assignments in your planner, another good study habit for high school students is to get into a regular routine.
 For example, waking up the same day every morning.

 Here’s an example for you: